pelchers/GPT-Projects/BetterGPT/Overview Files/App Outline.md

 ## 6. Open Questions

-1. Will we support real-time multi-cursor for Editor.js out of the box?
+1. Will we support real-time multi-cursor for TipTap out of the box?
 2. How granular should file permissions be (per-file vs project-wide)?
 3. Preferred AI model fallbacks if GPT-4 budget exceeded?
+4. How should we handle offline editing and sync conflicts?
+5. What's the storage strategy for document version history?

 ## 7. Implementation Strategy